can3p/clj-carbonapi/README.md

-This is a prototype of carbon-api written in clojure.
+This is a prototype of [carbonapi](https://github.com/dgryski/carbonapi) written in clojure.
 Feel free to contribute!